 If you see something like the error in the image below, that means you need to follow the steps (linked below) to configure your project so the dashboards have the data they need to display your stability metrics.

 Note that, as of 8/2/2021, these features are still being developed for many of our SDKs.
-Right now, only our Unity SDK is supported, with the rest to be implemented throughout Q3 2021.
+Right now, only our Unity SDK is supported (v 3.5.0 and up).